 In some cases, it may be necessary to sit down with the employer or their insurance company and persuade them of a claimant’s need for benefits.
 Both employers and insurers typically have lawyers to represent them.
 To protect your interests against such large, well-prepared entities, you can hire Farmer & Morris Law, PLLC.

-Proving Your Need for Workers’ Compensation Benefits
+Failing to Prove Your Need for Workers’ Compensation Benefits

 Employees who suffer from a compensable workplace illness or injury may be entitled to workers’ compensation benefits.
 These benefits include payment of medical expenses and compensation for wage loss.